dora-team/dora.dev/hugo/content/quickcheck/_index.md

 title: "Software Delivery and Operations Quick Check"
 date: 2022-12-12
 draft: false
-bannerTitle: "Take the Quick Check"
+bannerTitle: "Take the DORA DevOps Quick Check"
-bannerSubtitle: "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat."
+bannerSubtitle: "Answer a few short questions to measure your team's software delivery performance.
+Click on a year to take the quick check according to research from that year."
+bannerHighlightImage: "/img/quickcheck/hero_illustration.svg"
 ---